herculesinc/pg-io/README.md

   * __ConnectionError__, thrown when:
     - establishing a database connection fails
-    - an attempt to use an already released connection is made
+    - an attempt to use an already ended session is made
-    - an attempt to release an already released connection is made
+    - an attempt to end an already ended session is made
   * __TransactionError__, thrown when:
-    - an attempt is made to start a transaction on a connection which is already in transaction
+    - an attempt is made to start a transaction on in a session which is already in transaction
-    - a connection is released without committing or rolling back an active transaction
+    - a session is ended without committing or rolling back an active transaction
   * __QueryError__, thrown when:
     - executing of a query fails
   * __ParseError__, thrown when
     - parsing of query results fails

-If an error is thrown during query execution or query result parsing, the connection will be immediately released back to the pool.
-If a connection is in transaction, then the transaction is rolled back.
-Basically, any error generated within `connection.execute()` method will render the connection object useless and no further communication with the database through this connection object will be possible.
-The connection itself will be released to the pool so that it can be used by other clients.
+If an error is thrown during query execution or query result parsing, the session will be immediately ended.
+If a session is in transaction, then the transaction is rolled back.
+Basically, any error generated within `session.execute()` method will render the session object useless and no further communication with the database through this sessiont will be possible.
+The underlying connection will be released to the pool so that it can be used by other clients.

 ## License
-Copyright (c) 2015 Hercules Inc.
+Copyright (c) 2016 Hercules Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: